Working proactively to reduce youth drug use and other risky behaviors and providing families with the resources to promote health and wellness.

 The coalition covers the geographic boundaries of the South Glens Falls Central School District including the village of South Glens Falls, town of Moreau, parts of Wilton and Northumberland and the hamlet of Gansevoort.

-One of the major undertakings of the CCFW was the social norms campaign.
 The statistics for this campaign came directly from the students when they completed the Youth Prevention Survey (YPS) which found that:

 - 71% of South Glens Falls HS students do not regularly use Alcohol